cefnoram/siger/sop-10.rst

    Figure: This table provides details of your priority options.
 Left mouse click for larger image.

-For all priorities, the ECD is recalculated if the WO's time is paused, changing the status to Waiting Parts or Waiting Materials.
+For all priorities, the ECD is recalculated if the WOs time is paused, changing the status to Waiting Parts or Waiting Materials.